ascarter/PSDotfiles/README.md

 # PSDotfiles

+> This project is archived.
+It has been merged with [dotfiles](https://github.com/ascarter/dotfiles).

 PSDotfiles is a PowerShell module for configuring the user environment.
 It is inspired by how dotfiles work in POSIX operating systems but adapted for Windows and PowerShell.

 ## Layout